-To qualify for nomination to candidacy, doctoral students must pass the HESA qualifying exam.
+To qualify for nomination to candidacy, doctoral students must pass the Higher Education qualifying exam.
 Each student works with their program advisory committee chair to determine 1) readiness to take the exam and 2) whether a minor exam is required.
 Once the advisor approves, the student applies to take the exam.

 Prior to Application - A student must meet the following conditions to take the qualifying exam:

 - Have satisfied any conditions or post-matriculation requirements as related to their admission